xxoolm/LuaNode/README.md

 node.restart();
 ```

+There are some lua sample code within the folder named `lua_samples`.
+You can learn how to code with Lua and run the same code on any hardware supported by LuaNode.

 You can add your own Lua modules to LuaNode at will, visit the LuaNode [wiki page](https://github.com/Nicholas3388/LuaNode/wiki "LuaNode Wiki") for more details.

 ### Lua Editor